-The main role of college members is to provide reviews of discovery science standard research proposals (grants and fellowships) and to participate in discovery science moderating panel meetings.
+The main role of college members is to provide reviews of discovery science research proposals (grants and fellowships) and to participate in discovery science panel meetings.
 However, members may also be asked to assess proposals to other NERC schemes, or advise on funding policy and process development.

 College members are active researchers in the environmental science community, who are familiar with the NERC funding assessment process.
 The majority are academics based at universities.
 However, applications are also welcomed from members of the research user community who are active in environmental science research from a policy or applied perspective and have strong interests in NERC science and its use and impact.